 Many people prefer their fish cooked a bit more so between 125 and 145 degrees your fish will be medium rare and at 145 degrees medium to medium well.
 It should be noted, the FDA recommends cooking salmon to 145 degrees.

 Another method to determine the doneness of your salmon is by examining the color and texture.
 While salmon cooks it changes color from dark pink to lighter pink.
 Cooked salmon color will be an opaque pinkish white color on the outside and translucent pink on the inside.
 If your salmon fillet is still dark pink on the outside it needs to cook more.
 If it has turned light, opaque pink on the inside it is overcooked.

 How Do I Make More Than Two Salmon Fillets?

 Cooking easy baked salmon for a crowd?
 No problem!
 Simple line a baking sheet with parchment and place your salmon fillets on the lined baking sheet and bake for 15-20 minutes.
-The only trick is to make sure there is space between your salmon fillets (1-2 inches) this helps insure airflow around your salmon and even cooking.
+The only trick is to make sure there is space between your salmon fillets (1-2 inches) this helps ensure airflow around your salmon and even cooking.

 Other Tips for Perfectly Cooking Salmon